salvamiguel/crossplane-argocd-workshop/README.md

 ```

 > [!WARNING]
 > Before changing the contents of ``infrastructure/my-app.yaml`` please make sure that the ArgoCD app is fully destroyed (if was created before) and the AWS infrastructure has terminated/deleted successfully.
-If not, you may destroy your ArgoCD app but not the infrastructure created and still incour in costs.
+If not, you may destroy your ArgoCD app but not the infrastructure created and still incur in costs.
 > To delete the ArgoCD app run:
 > ```bash
 > kubectl delete -f infrastructure/my-app.yaml